latexdraw/latexdraw/README.md

 If you want to skip the tests
 `mvn -DskipTests=true clean package`

+If you want to skip the tests and the linters:
+`mvn clean package -DskipTests -Dcheckstyle.skip -Dspotbugs.skip`

 The packaging step is specific for each OS (Fedora, Debian, Windows, MacOSX, etc.): it uses tools these OS provide to build installation files.
 These tools are: